Project-MONAI/model-zoo/models/lung_nodule_ct_detection/docs/README.md

 In evaluation mode: list of dictionary of predicted box, classification label, and classification score in evaluation mode.

 ## 3. Performance
 Coco metric with IoU threshold=0.1 is used for evaluating the performance of the model.
+The pre-trained model was trained and validated on data fold 0.
 This model achieves a mean of mAP and mAR in Coco metric of 0.927.

 <p align="center">
   <img src="https://developer.download.nvidia.com/assets/Clara/Images/monai_retinanet_detection_train_loss.png" alt="detection train loss")